loader-icon

 Validity: This OSHA scaffolding certification is valid for two (2) years.

-Renewal: Competent Persons must renew or retake the course every two years to maintain compliance and stay up-to-date with current best practices.
+Renewal: Competent Persons must renew or retake the course every 24 months to maintain compliance and stay up-to-date with current best practices.

 Choose Your Ideal Training Format: